-I forgive them.
+We forgive them.
 It's a lot to ask any reasonable person to do.

 Architect Mark McInturff says “there are great houses that should not be torn down.”
 McInturff has helped many clients find a lot to build on.
 In Washington “lot” = property with a house on it.
 “We look for the worst house on the best street.”
 Sometimes that house is a gem worth saving.
 Other times it is too far gone.
 Mark takes a measured approach to the project.
 He usually shows his client a renovation program and a new build (tear down) plan so they can evaluate the benefits of each.
 McInturff's work has been well received in Somerset.
 One of his originals, a discreet light-filled contemporary, was recently listed for sale by Hans Wydler.

 Joe Rubin (Long & Foster) is a realtor/developer who buys, fixes and sells properties on spec.
 Rubin will look at houses that other developers pass on.
 With 35 years selling real estate in DC, he knows the housing stock and he knows what sells.
 Rubin recently brokered an ambitious and successful renovation project on Ridge Road in Chevy Chase.
 You can read about that here if you like.

 Rubin loves the old places and is highly motivated to renovate.
 Even so, he will take a house down if the margins on renovation aren’t going to work out.
 "With renovation on spec there is a lot of pressure on you to come up with something that is attractive and sellable.
 The reason guys don't do it is they don't know how.
 They don't know how to work with the old stuff, to reuse and rebuild.
 They just knock it down."